eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/inform/architecture.md

 The [Item Relationship Service](https://eclipse-tractusx.github.io) (IRS) is one tool which can be used, to very easy access distributed linked Data within the Network.
 To enable Business Logic along the Data Chain.
 If you want to be the rocket within the network, the IRS is your Service to use!

-[Felix]: <> (Fehlen hier nicht noch der EDC Discovery Service und die beiden Registry Discovery Services für ein vollständiges Bild?
+[//]: # (Felix: Fehlen hier nicht noch der EDC Discovery Service und die beiden Registry Discovery Services für ein vollständiges Bild?
 Ich habe im Kopf, dass wir einmal alle Komponenten erklären, mit denen ein adopter interagieren muss - da fehlt dann noch das registrieren von EDCs, der Registry und eine Erklärung der Rolle des Backends)

 @Jens